 Domain: Leadership and Decision Making lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not yet Part B ially A Fully Data Sources/Supporting Evidence 5.
 School data reflect that all SWDs, regardless of the type or severity of disability, receive their education and related services in age-and grade-appropriate, heterogeneous, general education contexts 80% or more of the day.
 All SWDs, including those with significant disabilities, are scheduled into general education classes 80% or more of the day.
 All SWDs receive education in a general education regular class setting reflecting natural proportions and age-appropriate, heterogeneous groups in core academic and elective or special areas within the school community, as stated in s.
 1003.574(F), F.S.
 SWDs are not assigned to classrooms based on their exceptionality or supplementary aids and services needed.
 SWDs are not assigned to classrooms based on a perceived lack of resources at the school.
 All teachers ensure that every student feels welcome and achieves to his or her potential in general education classes and other natural contexts.
 All SWDs are involved in before- or after-school tutoring interventions provided for reading and math.
 Support services personnel have caseloads that allow for flexible scheduling of services to SWDs in general education classes and other settings.
-To the greatest extent possible, related services are scheduled and provided to SWDs in general education and natural contexts, rather than in segregated settings, for example: - o A speech-language pathologist (SLP) in an elementary school engages in sma &gt; Students' IEPs drive their placements, and data from various sources (FSA; benchmarks) are used as opposed to placing students upon their ESE eligibilities.
-IEPs and data also help deterine the need for intensive instruction(i.e. Reading/Math). hetero geneous, general education contexts ive environment (LRE) data showing the percentage of time Note: Aligns with District BPIE Indicator #12.
-Please see the Appendices: Glossary of Terms section for definitions of the above terms: related services, Individual educational plan (IEP), age-appropriate heterogeneous groups and supplementary aids and services.
-Comm Comments:
+To the greatest extent possible, related services are scheduled and provided to SWDs in general education and natural contexts, rather than in segregated settings, for example: o A speech-language pathologist (SLP) in an elementary school engages in sma Math/Science camps Mainstreaming Heterogeneous classes including all eligibilities. hetero Note: Suggested Measures: School-level least restrictive environment (LRE) data showing the percentage of time each SWD, disaggregated by exceptionality, spends in age- and grade-appropriate, heterogeneous, general education contexts Note: Aligns with District BPIE Indicator #12.
+Please see the Appendices: Glossary of Terms section for definitions of the above terms: related services, Individual educational plan (IEP), age- appropriate heterogeneous groups and supplementary aids and services.
+Comments: